seanbaxter/shaders/README.md

 2. Sort the cell hashes.
 Produce a gather index as value.
 3. Reorder the particles from the gather indices and produce cell ranges.

-Phases 1 and 3 are embarrassingly and implemented in C++ lambdas.
+Phases 1 and 3 are embarrassingly parallel and implemented in C++ lambdas.
 Their closures capture iterators returned from the `gl_buffer_t::bind_ssbo` calls.

 Phase 2 is provided by the `mgpu::sort_pipeline_t` object.
 This maintains auxiliary buffers for executing the sort.
 Using the sort from the host is a single member function call: `sort_keys_indices`.
 Key and value buffers are provided and the library performs resource binding and shader dispatches.